 Scientific name: Salvia rosmarinus

 Rosemary is commonly used as a culinary herb to flavor various dishes.
 It is also used as a natural remedy for various health conditions due to its antioxidant and anti-inflammatory properties.
+In fact, a study found that rosemary extract may be effective in treating pulmonary fibrosis.

 Rosemary can be used fresh or dried in cooking, adding a fragrant and savory flavor to dishes.
 It can also be brewed into tea, used as an essential oil for aromatherapy, or applied topically.